-A role map may be set with -rolemap.
+A role map, which maps non-standard structure types to standard ones, may be set with -rolemap.
 For example -rolemap "/S1/H1/S2/H2" would map the S1 structure type to the standard type H1 and so on.

 Accessible PDFs with PDF/UA